Grand Forks, Yukon

-Grand Forks is a ghost town and former community at the confluence of Bonanza Creek and Eldorado Creek in Yukon.
+Grand Forks was a town and former community at the confluence of Bonanza Creek and Eldorado Creek in the Canadian territory of Yukon.
 First settled about 1896, it became the second-largest settlement in the Klondike.
-With approximately 10,000 people lived in or by Grand Forks during the Klondike Gold Rush, it was the only community besides Dawson City to have a municipal government.
+With approximately 10,000 people living in or by Grand Forks during the Klondike Gold Rush, it was the only community besides Dawson City to have a municipal government.
 The Grand Forks Hotel was a roadhouse here during the gold rush.

+Nothing of Grand Forks remains today.